 - Check the prerequisites.
 Be sure that you meet the requirements to register for the course that interests you.

-All Pre-College Program courses are designed to be small in number.
+All Pre-College Program courses are designed to be engaging and have limited enrollment.
 Once a course is full, you may be able to sign up for the same course in another session or choose to join the course’s waitlist.
-Students who have not paid the full program fee by April 16 are removed from courses and waitlists.
-Once the program payment deadline has passed, course spaces may open within five to ten business days.
+Students who have not paid the full program fee by April 15 are removed from both courses and waitlists.
+Be sure to drop any extra courses or waitlists if you only paid for one course.
+Once the program payment deadline has passed, course spaces may open within five business days.

 ACTIVITIES BEYOND THE CLASSROOM

-- Academic exploration: Lectures and discussions with Harvard scholars to give you a taste of the questions that drive various academic disciplines.
-Previous topics include the impact of your social media presence, the value of negotiation skills, and race, class, and gender diversity.
+Academic Exploration: Lectures and discussions with Harvard scholars to give you a taste of the questions that drive various academic disciplines.